revive-adserver/revive-adserver/tests/performance/delivery/buckets/prototype/README.txt

            There is no need to set database type, the prototype reads the db type from OpenX configuration file
            default=memory
 * logMethod - indicates which method should be used to log new records.
-Possible values: "update", "duplicate" or "insert" When used together with "createBuckets" the buckets for logMethod="insert" are created without primary keys so buckets may be used safely for inserts.
+           Possible values: "update", "duplicate", "proc" or "insert" When used together with "createBuckets" the buckets for logMethod="insert" are created without primary keys so buckets may be used safely for inserts.
-           When using "duplicate" buckets should be created using "update" and "ON DUPLICATE UPDATE" is used. default=update
+           When using "proc" or "duplicate", buckets should be created using "update".
+           "duplicate" is MySQL only and "ON DUPLICATE UPDATE" is used.
+           "proc" is PgSQL only and uses custom stored procedures for each bucket. default=update
 * buckets - comma separated list of buckets to create or to log data into while in logging only mode, default=data_bucket_impression,data_bucket_impression_country,data_bucket_frequency